Overview of Google Publisher Tags

 Note that the length of the tag is not a reflection of its overall load time; in fact, you can expect faster performance and load time from Google Publisher Tags than from GAM tags.
 Asynchronous tags are even faster: the pages continue rendering and loads the ads into iframes when the creatives are returned from the server.

 The Google Publisher Tag is used to define available ad slots on your organization's website/network.
 Placing a tag on a page creates a communication path between the ad server and a user’s browser.
 When a page containing a Google Publisher Tag is rendered, the following sequence of events occurs:

-The ad server recognizes the ad units and any custom targeting contained within the request.
+The ad server recognizes the ad units and any key-values contained within the request.

 The ad server selects and returns the best matching ad.

 Does the Google Publisher Tag work with https:// secure pages?